imrenagi/solarcity_challenge/README.md

 ### Database

 I use MySQL 5.7 for developing this challenge.
-I also use npm module named `db-migrate` to help me doing database migration if we have any schema changes.
+The good thing about MySQL is it is easy to setup and it is suitable for this application.
+In addition, I also use npm module named `db-migrate` to help me doing database migration if we have any schema changes.

-Create database named `solarcity_challenge` by running the following command in mysql console
+To prepare the database for this application, create database named `solarcity_challenge` by running the following command in mysql console
 ```
 CREATE DATABASE IF NOT EXISTS solarcity_challenge
 ```